Prazosin: Medical uses

 Prazosin is active after taken by mouth and has a minimal effect on cardiac function due to its α_{1}-adrenergic receptor selectivity.
 When prazosin is started, however, heart rate and contractility can increase in order to maintain the pre-treatment blood pressures because the body has reached homeostasis at its abnormally high blood pressure.
 The blood pressure lowering effect becomes apparent when prazosin is taken for longer periods of time.
 The heart rate and contractility go back down over time and blood pressure decreases.

 The antihypertensive characteristics of prazosin make it a second-line choice for the treatment of high blood pressure.

 Prazosin is also useful in treating urinary hesitancy associated with benign prostatic hyperplasia, blocking α_{1}-adrenergic receptors, which control constriction of both the prostate and urethra.
 Although not a first-line choice for either hypertension or benign prostatic hyperplasia, it is a choice for people who present with both problems concomitantly.

 During its use for urinary hesitancy in military veterans in the 1990s, Murray A. Raskind and colleagues discovered that prazosin appeared to be effective in reducing nightmares.
 Subsequent reviews indicate prazosin is effective in improving sleep quality and treating nightmares related to post-traumatic stress disorder (PTSD).

 Prazosin is used off-label in the treatment of insomnia for its sedative effects.
 Prazosin is an inverse agonist at α_{1}-adrenergic receptors; these receptors are expressed on dendrites that noradrenergic neurons synapse onto in the brain.
 Some of the noradrenergic pathways in the central nervous system form part of the ascending reticular activating system, which promotes arousal when stimulated.
 Prazosin inhibits the output neurons of the noradrenergic pathways in that system, in turn causing sedation.

 The drug is usually recommended for severe stings from the Indian red scorpion.

 Adverse effects

 Common (4–10% frequency) side effects of prazosin include dizziness, headache, drowsiness, fatigue, weakness, palpitations, and nausea.
 Less frequent (1–4%) side effects include vomiting, diarrhea, constipation, edema, orthostatic hypotension, dyspnea, syncope, vertigo, depression, anxiety, nasal congestion, and rash.
 A very rare side effect of prazosin is priapism.
-One phenomenon associated with prazosin is known as the "first-dose response", in which the side effects of the drug specifically orthostatic hypotension, dizziness, and drowsiness are especially pronounced in the first dose.
+One phenomenon associated with prazosin is known as the "first-dose response", in which the side effects of the drugspecifically orthostatic hypotension, dizziness, and drowsinessare especially pronounced in the first dose.

 Orthostatic hypotension and syncope are associated with the body's poor ability to control blood pressure without active α-adrenergic receptors.
 The nasal congestion is exacerbated by changing body positions, because α_{1}-adrenergic receptors also control nasal vascular blood flow and alpha blockers inhibit this, in the same way that alpha-adrenergic agonists have the opposite effect of being a decongestant.